 Having A Few Credit Cards

-It is important, when you start building credit, not to have only one credit card.
+It is important when you start building credit, not to have only one credit card.
 It is actually recommended to have three or four credit cards.
-This is because in order to build credit properly, scoring models will want to see that you’re able to juggle multiple credit lines.
-Preferably, if possible, open different type of trade lines.
+This is because, in order to build credit properly, scoring models will want to see that you’re able to juggle multiple credit lines.
+Preferably, if possible, open different types of trade lines.
 This will help you with your credit mix.
 For example, leasing a car or getting a mortgage will help you build credit even faster.
-At least make sure you have a few credit cards, and as mentioned above, choose cards which don’t have an annual fee (you can find some here).
+At least make sure you have a few credit cards, and as mentioned above, choose cards that don’t have an annual fee (you can find some here).

 Good luck on building credit and remember to check out our credit cards page to find the best credit cards for you there!